ianthehenry/hexagain/README.md

 # TODO

-- annotation editing stuff
-  - there's no feedback when you're drawing annotations
+- could show a preview when drawing annotations
-  - if the mouseup event happens outside a hex, it doesn't clear the start annotation correctly
-- the overall theme is bad
 - the jarring re-flow after the SVGs render is horrible
 - rendering of the actual board state is 0% incremental right now
 - rendering performance is pretty bad. all that blurring.